Tuesday, August 30

 • Spanish

-2. Goats come in all shapes and sizes but the Pygmy goat is one of the smallest breeds of goat.
-Pygmy goats can get up to twenty-three (23) inches tall and weigh up to seventy (70) pounds or more.
+2. Goats come in all shapes and sizes, but the Pygmy goat is one of the smallest breeds.
+Pygmy goats can grow to twenty-three (23) inches tall and weigh seventy (70) pounds or more.

-3. Boer goats are one of the largest breeds of goats.
-Boer goats can get up to three (3) feet tall and weigh up to two-hundred and fifty (250) pounds or more.
+3. Boer goats are one of the most giant breeds of goats.
+Boer goats can get up to three (3) feet tall and weigh up to two hundred and fifty (250) pounds or more.

-5. Goats come in a variety of colors such as different shades of black, brown, gray, red, and white.
-They can have stripes or be spotted or they can be one solid color.
+5. Goats come in a variety of colors, including different shades of black, brown, gray, red, and white.
+They can have stripes, be spotted, or be one solid color.

-6. A group of goats are referred to as a herd, tribe, or trip.
+6. A group of goats is called a herd, tribe, or trip.
 A female goat is called a nanny goat or a doe.
 A male goat is called a buck or billy goat.
 Baby goats are called kids.

-7. Angora goats grow a wool/hair/fur that is called mohair.
+7. Angora goats grow wool/hair/fur called mohair.
 Mohair is used to make fabrics, yarn, and sweaters.

-9. If you live in Maryland or plan to visit in the future you can stop by Kinder Farm Park located in Severna Park, Maryland, and see goats and other farm animals.
+9. If you live in Maryland or plan to visit, you can stop by Kinder Farm Park, located in Severna Park, Maryland, to see goats and other farm animals.
 Here is the link to their website: Kinder Farm Park

 Share a fact about goats with us?